commial/experiments/windows-defender/ASR/README.md

 Then, it checks the reason it has been called (`mp.SCANREASON_ONMODIFIEDHANDLECLOSE`, `mp.SCANREASON_ONOPEN`, etc.), if it is fresh data, the header page size, a magic (`PK\x03\x04`), and so on.

-Note that at one point it is setting an attribute:
+Note that at one point it sets an attribute:
 ```lua
 (mp.set_mpattribute)("Lua:ZipHasEncryptedFileWithExeExtension")
 ```

-From the understanding of the author, this attribute can then be reused by other script, in their own checks.
+From the understanding of the author, this attribute can then be reused by other scripts, in their own checks.

 ## ASR specific rules